Petingoso/legion-fan-utils-linux/README.md

 ```
 - should be compatible with all models of the kernel module

 -  janky, as such, please sanitize your input

+-  Gpu TDP change (systemd service) *[for now only Nvidia supported for AMD I need someone with all AMD legion]*

 ## Install Systemd Service (optional)